 Note from the author: The response from Byrdie readers about perioral dermatitis has been incredible.
 I’ll continue to update this story as I discover new treatments and products that have worked for me and others.
 My email is email@example.com; I’ll always respond to an email with “Perioral Dermatitis” in the title.

-Last week, I got an email from an avid Byrdie reader in response to a recent product review I wrote about Dr. Barbara Sturm’s Clarifying Line.
+In 2019, I got an email from an avid Byrdie reader in response to a product review I wrote about Dr. Barbara Sturm’s Clarifying Line.
 The reader mentioned how pleased she was to hear a beauty writer discussing perioral dermatitis, and she wanted to know what other recommendations I may have for this nasty skin condition.

-L.A. dermatologist Dr. Alan Rosenbach describes perioral dermatitis as "an eruption around the mouth that usually starts in your thirties.
+Dr. Alan Rosenbach describes perioral dermatitis as "an eruption around the mouth that usually starts in your 30s.
 Sometimes it burns, but often it has no sensation.
-It’s most likely genetic, rather than caused by anything the patient is doing to themselves.
+It’s most likely genetic.
 Dermatologists believe it acts similarly to rosacea and may even be related.
 There are other conditions that can imitate perioral dermatitis, so it’s best to see a dermatologist to make the diagnosis.”

 I was terrified of the PD coming back, so I ordered refills for an entire year.
 After 11 months, I had clear skin, but I was getting sick all the time.
 I could tell that I was building up antibiotic dependence and resistance, so I quit cold turkey and decided to go a natural route.